 Shaftesbury Tree Group

-Shaftesbury Tree Group recently prepared The Town Tree Plan for 2020-25, which was presented to Shaftesbury Town Council in February.
+Shaftesbury Tree Group prepared The Town Tree Plan for 2020-25, which was presented to Shaftesbury Town Council in February 2020.
 The council greatly appreciated our work and approved the plan with a budget for 5 years.
-We aim to start planting this winter.
-We hope to involve the community in planting and caring for the trees in their areas and there will be outreach work in the autumn to find interested people.
+We aimed to start planting this winter 2020/21.
+We hoped to involve the community in planting and caring for the trees in their areas and for there to be outreach work in the autumn to find interested people.

 If you are interested in taking part, do let us know by emailing email@example.com